 NASW recommends a minimum of two years of post-master's experience in a supervised clinical setting.

 Should I continue clinical supervision?

-It is good idea to continue supervision or some form of consultation when starting a private practice.
+It is a good idea to continue supervision or some form of consultation when starting a private practice.
 Supervision and consultation are ways for clinical social workers to continue to improve their clinical skills and may also help resolve any legal or insurance problems that may arise.
-Depending on your license there are requirements for Supervision.
-Under the new licensing law ONLY LCSW's licensed psychologists and psychiatrists can provide clinical supervision.
-If you are an LMSW doing clinical work, you must be supervised by an LCSW, licensed psychologist or psychiatrist.
+Depending on your license, there are requirements for supervision.
+Under the new licensing law, ONLY LCSWs, licensed psychologists, and psychiatrists can provide clinical supervision.
+If you are an LMSW doing clinical work, you must be supervised by an LCSW, licensed psychologist, or psychiatrist.

 How much malpractice insurance should I obtain?